dilshankarunarathne/cpp-notes/README.md

 Wall command enables show all warnings in the compilation.
 We don't need to mention the header files.

-Make
+# Make

 In general practice, we don't usually compile multiple filed projects in the previous way.
 Instead we use the make utility in order to build the projects.

-Consider a project with three files, testclass.h, testclass.cpp and main.cpp in the same directory.
+Consider a project with three files, `testclass.h`, `testclass.cpp` and `main.cpp` in the same directory.
 We can write a makefile for that like this.
 -------------------------------------------------------------------------------------------------
 all: myprogram